MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **ISV Scenarios:**

-- You are building a copilot which is a part of your own application (customer development tool or HR system), and you want people to stay in the realm of same UI.
+- You are building a copilot that is a part of your own application (customer development tool or HR system), and you want people to stay in the realm of the same UI.
 - You need a full control on the orchestration engine, RAG implementation, model choices and model parameters.
-- With Your copilot service you want to allow your customers to build extension on top of your solution through plugins.
+- With Your copilot service, you want to allow your customers to build extension on top of your solution through plugins.
 - Your solution utilizes canvases and other media than just text.

 **Partner Advantage:**

-- Full control over your copilot behavior with access to opinionated orchestration engine used by Microsoft to build 1 party Copilots.
+- Full control over your copilot behavior with access to opinionated orchestration engine used by Microsoft to build first party Copilots.
 - Seamlessly ground models on your own enterprise data and integrate structured, unstructured, and real-time data using Microsoft Fabric OneLake.
 This allows developers to employ sophisticated hybrid and semantic search to power retrieval augmented generation (RAG) applications.
 - Access to superior tools for refining AI responses using prompt engineering and LLMOps tools like prompt flow.